jvalamis/agents/roadmap.md

-# Project Roadmap (New Architecture)
+# Project Roadmap

-This roadmap outlines the steps to get the new AI agent pipeline up and running, with all agent and LLM logic handled in a GitHub Actions YAML workflow.
-The UI is only responsible for triggering the pipeline.
+This roadmap outlines the steps to get the AI agent pipeline up and running, with all agent and LLM logic handled in a GitHub Actions YAML workflow.

 ---

-## 0. User Interface

-- [ ] Implement a simple web-based landing page as the entry point for the app (Next.js, located in `src/ui/`)
-  - [ ] Centered input box for website URL and prompt (single field)
-  - [ ] Submit button labeled 'Go' that triggers the GitHub Actions pipeline
-  - [ ] To run the UI: `cd src/ui && npm run dev`

----

 ## 1. GitHub Actions Pipeline

 - [ ] Write a GitHub Actions YAML workflow in `.github/workflows/`
-  - [ ] Accept input from the UI (e.g., via repository_dispatch, issue creation, or workflow_dispatch)
+  - [ ] Accept website URL from GitHub issue or manual trigger
   - [ ] Run all agent logic and LLM calls in the pipeline (using OpenAI, HuggingFace, etc.)
   - [ ] Clone/scrape the input website
   - [ ] Modernize the site and output a static site (Astro or similar)